 grey's store whop

 How to start: consider what topic you’d like to create a course about.
 I drew inspiration from the most common questions I received from my blog readers, but you can choose something you’re passionate about.
-Create a Whop hub and add a course app that lets you upload your course content and sell it to students.
+Create a whop and add a course app that lets you upload your course content and sell it to students.

 11. Get Sponsorships on Social Media